naipmoro/naipmoro.github.io/_posts/2016-12-20-lof-in-metamath.md

 title: "Laws of Form in Metamath"
 date: 2016-12-20
 ---
-Metamath derivations of the primary algebra from G. Spencer-Brown's _Laws of Form_.
+Metamath derivations of the Primary Algebra from G. Spencer-Brown's _Laws of Form_.
 <!--more-->